Mashon/Resources/boolean_expressions.md

 car_color("green")
 ```
+**Don't forget to experiment with calling the method with different arguments!**

 #####2) On the highway its important to maintain a safe speed!
 Write a boolean expression to let the driver know they are doing a good job if `speed` is _greater than or equal to 40_ AND _less than or equal to 60_.